sombriks/node-backend-validation/01-address-book-no-validate/README.md

 npm run test:coverage
 ```

+Check out [the][spec-app] [test][spec-service] [suites][spec-controller] for
+details.

 ## Noteworthy

 - Setup a Koa service is like build a custom motorbike, you can either end with
   a 55cc toy motorcycle or a real-life Kaneda's bike from Akira movie.
 - Ava is blazing fast
 - XO makes lint a pleasure, but sometimes the 'fixes' changes meaning.
-- Supertest for Koa middleware is a marriage in heaven
+- Supertest with Koa is a marriage made in heaven, koa exposes a pure node-ish
+  callback and supertest handles the rest.
 - PGLite is staging here to see if it can replace [sqlite][sqlite] as test
   database.
 It is in early stages, has [some limitations][limitations] but
   promising so far.
-- The configs/requests/services and provisioning functions is a portable style
+- The configs/controllers/services and provisioning functions is a good portable
-  being experimented here as well.
-Some stacks offers DI containers, others
+  style being experimented here as well.
+Some stacks has DI containers, others
   doesn't.
 So it's a good practice keep a sane, straightforward setup phase with
   reasonable configuration functions instead of singleton exports.
 - Kind reminder that async/await are contagious.
 I needed it early, for
   database, then it propagated to services and from services to controllers,
   making server setup async/await land as well.
+- In this example project we had tests at service and controller modules. it's
+  overengineering for the sake of the example.
+Unless testing specific scenarios
+  narrowing down business details, no need to cover services, since controllers
+  will cover them as well, given enough test cases.

 [node]: https://nodejs.org
 [koa]: https://koajs.com